zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 # Tools
 ## TiddyWiki
 - This stuff seems much more disorganized than this one first thought xD Once disorganized, be disorganized forever kind of stuff.
-Maybe the difficiency of the tool is overpowered
+Maybe the difficiency of the tool is overpowered by the overrated grandiose image of the user
 - [An example of a heavy user](https://onetwo.ren/)